 The "pursuit of happiness" is the portion that we Americans love to focus on.
 We want to be happy.
-We want to do anything that makes us.
+We want to do anything that makes us happy.
 We want to support other people's quest for happiness.
 You even have scientific research on happiness.
 If we're depressed for any reason, we do whatever we can to be happy again -- even if it means taking pills, doing drugs, or indulging in any sort of hedonist (self-gratifying) activities.

 With all this obsessive focus on happiness, we don't ask ourselves if we're being happy about the right things.
 Instead of learning what to be happy about, we want to just do anything that makes us happy.

 How many of you have said, "If only I had [fill in the blank], I could be happy?"
 Yes, admit it, you have at one time in your life thought that getting something in particular would make you happy.
-Admit that at one time, you thought that if things in your life would have moved in one particular direction, that you would eventually be able to smile again.
+Admit that at one time, you thought that if things in your life would have moved in one particular direction, you would eventually be able to smile again.
 Admit that at one point in your life, you thought that you could never be happy unless [fill in the blank].

 Here's the thing about happiness: it's a learned skill.
 It's a skill, because you need to know what to be about happy.
 Naturally, you get happy with anything that immediately satisfies you.
 But we don't always get happy about the right things.
-For instance, my children would definitely be happy if they could have donuts and milkshake for breakfast, jellybeans and cookies for lunch, and cake for dinner.
+For instance, my children would definitely be happy if they could have donuts and milkshakes for breakfast, jellybeans and cookies for lunch, and cake for dinner.
 Hey, that would make YOU happy, wouldn't it?
 But I'd be a horrible parent if I allowed my kids to eat like that knowing well that they could get heart disease and diabetes with such a diet.

 So, my kids would be happy for the wrong things.
 They ought to be happy to eat food that makes their bodies healthy.
 But being happy to eat healthy food takes practice.

--Nobody is naturally happy to eat carrots and celery sticks!
+Nobody is naturally happy to eat carrots and celery sticks!

--Nobody is naturally happy having to sacrifice time to exercise.
+Nobody is naturally happy having to sacrifice time to exercise.

--Nobody is naturally happy about having to cut down their favorite foods and beverages.
+Nobody is naturally happy about having to cut down their favorite foods and beverages.

 But EVERYBODY could learn to be happy about things that benefit them in a healthy way.